-The Department of Health and Human Services (HHS) requires both genetic counseling and BRCA testing, if appropriate, for a woman should be covered as a preventive service and without cost-share by non-grand fathered plans.
+The Department of Health and Human Services (HHS) requires both genetic counseling and BRCA (Breast Cancer Gene) testing, if appropriate, for a woman should be covered as a preventive service and without cost-share by non-grand fathered plans.

 A woman's risk of breast or ovarian cancer is greatly increased if she inherits a BRCA gene mutation.
-The USPSTF issued a draft recommendation in April 2013 that would give a "B" rating to screening women who have family members with breast or ovarian cancer.
+The United States Preventive Services Task Force issued a draft recommendation in April 2013 that gave a "B" rating to screening women who have family members with breast or ovarian cancer.
 The screening identifies a family history that may be associated with an increased risk for potentially harmful mutations in breast cancer susceptibility genes (BRCA1 or BRCA2).
-UnitedHealthcare provides coverage at no cost-share under most plans for genetic counseling to women with a family history, and if appropriate following counseling, BRCA testing.
+UnitedHealthcare provides coverage at no cost-share, under most plans, for genetic counseling to women with a family history, and if appropriate following counseling, BRCA testing.
 Some grand fathered plans may continue to apply cost-share to these services.